Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 Pruning is best done in the early spring when the buds are swollen, but not leafed out.

-• Prune to outward facing buds.
+• Cut about 1/4" above outward facing buds.

 Shrub roses are pruned to keep them in their allotted space, full and natural looking.
 Normally reduce their height by about half each spring.